jovenlaurens/onecard/README.md

 For more information about the development of the project, please read the file named "Changelog.md".
 It contain all changes that happen for the project chronologically.

-## QnA (Implementation Choice)

-### Why did i immediately focus heavily on linked list instead of making array first?
-When I build code, I really need to have a strong foundation for the code as I have difficulty connecting player to the system of the game.
-That is why my project progress is qute slow compared to the others.
-However, the moment I manage to perfect the player linked list, I already know all the steps that must be done to complete the project as having a strong base can lead to more easier building process.

-### Why did i make the initialize stockpile to be a sequence of i = i + 1?
-The reason is because i also want to compare to determine which one is higher, where it is needed during the process finding the first player.
-That is why, I make the initialize stockpile to be 1 - 52 in order to make it more easier to compare.

-### Why did i use a counter to calculate the ammount of stockpile and discardpile?
-One of the greatest challenge with this project is managing the memory and avoid memory leak or overflow.
-I choose the "counter" method in order to avoid those kind of memory accident.
-Instead of reallocating the memory, I have the counter that calculate how many card is left in the stockpile or in the discard pile without needing to reallocate.
-If the counter for the stockpile reach 0, it indicates I already used all of the cards in the stock pile.

-### Why did i keep building the project on a single file first before dividing into several files?
-Since I am building this project alone and having multiple files can make my work more harder as I need to compile more than 1 file.
-However, by keeping the file into 1 and divide it during the final time, it can make my work more efficient.

-### Why did i add a counter of "attack2" and "attack3" for the attack card?
-As I notice the game let you to stack all the attack card, I need to have a variable that counts the number of attack card has been used.
-That is why I decided to make a counter to account the ammount of "attack2" or "attack3" are being used.
-If the player already draw the card due to the attack card, then it will reset to 0.
-This also make the game fun as you can stack all the attack card making a combo with it and target to a specific player.